Investing is something that everyone should do. There are so many benefits of investing that it makes no sense not to get started.

 - You invest $100.

-- In one year your $100 earns $10 in interest, now you have $110 sitting in your brokerage account.
+- In one year that $100 earns $10 in interest, now you have $110 sitting in your brokerage account.

-- The next year your $110 earns you $11 in interest.
+- The next year that $110 earns you $11 in interest.
 You now have $121 without ever putting any extra money in your account.

 - The next year your $121 earns $12 in interest.
 You now have a total of $133.

-- This cycle keeps repeating itself as long as you’re investments do well.
+- This cycle keeps repeating itself as long as your investments do well.

 # 4 – Investing Can Help You Save on Taxes